xata-fi/xata-contracts/README.md

 # XATA
-XATA operates as an independent decentralised exchange protocol that prevents MEV and sandwich attacks by enforcing the correct ordering of incoming transactions.
+XATA operates as an independent decentralised exchange protocol that prevents MEV and sandwich attacks.
+This is possible because XATA contracts benefit from using the Conveyor technology to enforce correct transaction ordering.

-This repo contains the smart contracts of XATA, which was originally forked from [uniswap-v2-core](https://github.com/Uniswap/uniswap-v2-core).
 The MultiRewardPool is for issuing LP staking incentives.

 ## Development